Last Updated: April 13, 2021

 Calgary

-- Some of Canada's best universities are located in Calgary, including the University of Calgary, Bow Valley College, St. Mary's University, and many others.
+- Some of Canada's best universities are located in Calgary, University of Calgary Canada Public, Mount Royal University, Ambrose University, St. Mary’s University, Bow Valley College, and Alberta University of the Arts.

 - One of the shining perks of Calgary is that the city is known for producing employment in a variety of industries, including oil and petroleum, manufacturing, banking, logistics services, transportation management, and tourism.